dead-claudia/thallium/docs/plugins.md

 - Try to minimize state within your plugins, especially that which is tied to the Thallium instance.
 It's often awkward to manage in general.

-- If you need per-test state, wrap `t.test` and `t.async` to initialize your test, and use Symbols (a polyfill is acceptable) or a WeakMap if you're okay with limiting yourself to ES6.
+- If you need per-test state, wrap `t.test` and `t.async` to initialize your test, and use symbols (a polyfill is acceptable) or a WeakMap if you're okay with limiting yourself to ES6.
 Also note that tests prototypically inherit from their parent test by design.

 - Try to keep as much of your mutable global state within the plugin closure as you can, so if a user needs to load the plugin separately in multiple places, your plugin will be initialized as many times as they need.